Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Introduction

-Using semi-structured interviews with a total of 13 clinicians and technical experts from these collaborations, we investigated how both groups handle clinical data, particularly how data are collected, coded, and transformed in clinically meaningful ways, as well as for downstream AI pipelines.
-We present the following research questions in our study: \begin{itemize} \item How do clinicians and technical experts coordinate their respective professional workflows when working together on clinical AI collaboration? \item What communication barriers arise from knowledge gaps across disciplines? \item How do interdisciplinary teams address communication challenges? \end{itemize}
+Building on these insights, we applied AT to analyze two cases of interdisciplinary collaboration between speech-language pathologists (SLPs) and technical experts who are applying AI approaches such as natural language processing (NLP) to optimize clinical workflows in the telehealth context via remote research collaborations.
+Through semi-structured interviews with a total of 13 clinicians (N=6) and technical experts (N=7) from these collaborations, we investigated how both groups \add{navigate the collection, coding, and transformation of clinical data} for downstream AI pipelines.
+Our analysis was guided by the following research questions: \begin{itemize} \item RQ1: How do clinicians and technical professionals perform their workflows independently and collaboratively on clinical AI research? \item \add{RQ2: What \re{communication tensions} and data-specific challenges arise and how do interdisciplinary teams develop coping strategies to navigate and resolve these challenges?}